 I first participated in a Kirchentag at the ecumenical Kirchentag in Berlin 2003.
 Since then I have attended several different Kirchentags and always returned home fascinated, full of new ideas and inspiration.
 My participation in the preparations of a European Christian Convention roots in my conviction that Christians in Europe could transport the idea of encounter, exchange and celebration, similar to the one of the Kirchentag, to a European level and light a beacon of fellowship, solidarity and the reconciliation in our world today.

 Christina Aus der Au, Switzerland

-Christina Aus der Aus is the head of the Centre for Church Development at the University of Zurich, in the steering committee of the German Evangelical Kirchentag, a spirited Swiss Reformed theologian and has a lively eight-year old daughter.
+Christina Aus der Aus is Professor of Ethics, Religion and Politics at the Teacher’s College Thurgau, in the steering committee of the German Evangelical Kirchentag, a spirited Swiss Reformed theologian and has a lively ten-year old daughter.

 “I take part in the engagement for the European Christian Convention, because I strongly believe that we Christians have a responsibility for our society beyond national frontiers.
 I am saying this as a Swiss citizen: In the face of decreasing European solidarity and growing nationalism, we have to take a stand.
 If not us, who?
 If not now, when?”

 Alexei Bodrov, PhD – founder and rector of the St Andrew’s Biblical Theological Institute in Moscow and editor-in-chief of St Andrew’s Institute Press.
 He is editor of an academic quarterly “Pages: Theology, Culture, Education” and a researcher in residence at Amsterdam Free University.
 St Andrew’s Institute develops academic and publishing programmes to promote theological education, interconfessional / interreligious and interdisciplinary dialogue in Russia and CIS countries.
 It is an independent institution, Orthodox in background and ecumenical in character.